Flexible Business Financing

 How frequently do you want to make payments?

 Invoice factoring is a form of business financing, in which a business sells its accounts receivable (i.e., invoices) to a third party (called a factor) at a discount.
-Accounts receivable financing provides an advance on payments for outstanding invoices.
+Technically, invoice factoring is not a business loan.
+Invoice factoring provides an advance on payments for outstanding invoices.
 This way, you can have working capital to reinvest in operations and growth sooner than you could if you waited for your customers to pay you.

 How Does Invoice Financing Work?